UPDATE: This post on the global economic crisis was originally published on 25 March 2020 and updated on 3 April 2020.

 Australia’s IAWO program has been:

 - Expanded to include businesses with aggregated annual turnover of less than $500 million (up from $50 million)

 This applies from 12 March 2020 until 30 June 2020, for new or second‑hand assets first used or installed ready for use in this timeframe.

 Cash flow assistance

 This relief program is two-pronged:

-- A minimum of $2,000 and maximum of $25,000 to eligible businesses to help them pay workers, delivered as a credit to the business upon lodgment of their activity statements.
+- A minimum of $2,000 and maximum of $25,000 to eligible businesses, delivered as a credit to the business upon lodgment of their activity statements.
 The payment will be tax-free.

 - Wage subsidies of 50% of wages paid during the nine months from 1 January 2020 to 30 September 2020 to enable small businesses to keep apprentices and trainees working.

 Read this fact sheet for eligibility and application details.